CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 7.11.1.sec=Any notice to a First Lien Claimholder or a Second Lien Claimholder under this Agreement must also be given to First Lien Agent and Second Lien Agent, respectively.
 Unless otherwise expressly provided herein, notices and consents must be in writing and will be deemed to have been given (i) when delivered in person or by courier service and signed for against receipt thereof, (ii) upon receipt of facsimile, and (iii) three Business Days after deposit in the United States mail with first-class postage prepaid and properly addressed.
 For the purposes hereof, the address of each Party will be as set forth below the Party’s name on the signature pages hereto, or at such other address as the Party may designate by notice to the other Parties.

-7.11.2.sec=Failure to give a notice or copies as required by section 2.4, “Notice of Modifications,” [or] section 3.4, “Notice of Exercise,” [or section 3.1(e) regarding notice of Discharge of First Lien Obligations] will not affect the effectiveness or validity of any modification or of this Agreement, or the effectiveness or validity of the exercise of remedies otherwise permitted hereunder and under applicable law, impose any liability on any First Lien Claimholder or Second Lien Claimholder, or waive any rights of any Party.
+7.11.2.sec=Failure to give a notice or copies as required by section 2.4, “Notice of Modifications,&rdquo; [or] section 3.4, “Notice of Exercise,&rdquo; [or section 3.1(e) regarding notice of Discharge of First Lien Obligations] will not affect the effectiveness or validity of any modification or of this Agreement, or the effectiveness or validity of the exercise of remedies otherwise permitted hereunder and under applicable law, impose any liability on any First Lien Claimholder or Second Lien Claimholder, or waive any rights of any Party.

 7.11.=[02/Bit/Ssec_02]